bkesterbyld/maroon-potato/src/pages/index.md

       - title: Control
         content: >
           Say goodbye to black box projects that cause unpredictable timelines, tech debt and COGS.
-Above delivers full visibility and control over the core of  your product and helps you understand your offer's costs with a predictable fee model.
+Above delivers full control over your proudct, delivers visibility to live data and helps you understand your offer's costs with a predictable fee model.
         actions:
           - label: Learn More
             url: /platform